railsuser2014/openobject-doc-book-en/source/book/8/8_20_Config/8_20_Config_reports.rst

 Start OpenOffice.org Writer, select :menuselection:`Tools --> Package Management...`  to open the Package Management dialog box and then search for the \ ``openerpreport.zip``\   file to install it.
-Then close the application and restart Writer: a new menu appears in the top menu bar –  *Tiny Report*  or  *Open ERP Report* .
+Then close the application and restart Writer: a new menu appears in the top menu bar –  :guilabel:`Tiny Report`  or  :guilabel:`Open ERP Report`.

 .. index::
    pair: report; OpenOffice.org
-..

 Connecting OpenOffice.org to Open ERP
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^